 We use remote sensing, in-situ measurements, and biogeophyical models to study local, regional, and global patterns and processes related to land cover and ecosytem properties that affect water, carbon and energy fluxes between the land surface and the atmosphere.
 We are especially interested in characterizing how terrestrial ecosystems are changing, and how these changes affect the climate system.
 Current investigations are organized into three broad and interrelated scientific focus areas:

 Global Land Cover and Land Cover Change

-The MODIS global land cover product (MCD12Q1) provides information related to the state of global land cover at 500-m spatial resolution in five different classification systems at annual time steps.
+The MODIS Global Land Cover Type product (MCD12Q1) provides information related to the state of global land cover at 500-m spatial resolution in five different classification systems at annual time steps.
 A key focus of ongoing research is development of Bayesian statistical models that incorporate land cover change detection and characterization in the mapping process.
 Learn More

 Land Cover Dynamics and Phenology

-The MODIS land cover dynamics product (MCD12Q2) provides global maps of phenological metrics for ecosystems exhibiting identifiable annual phenologies.
+The MODIS Land Cover Dynamics product (MCD12Q2) provides global maps of phenological metrics for ecosystems exhibiting seasonal dynamics in vegetation properties.
 In addition, we are actively involved in research to develop multiscale data sets and models that can be incorporated into large-scale climate-ecosystem models.
 Learn More

 Human Dominated Ecosystems